yupraw/yudha-website/README.md

 - Bachelor's of Electrical Engineering.,  | Padang State of Polytechnic (2019)

 ## Work Experience
-**Wireline Field Engineer @ Elnusa (October 2023 - July 2024)**
+**Wireline Field Engineer - Elnusa Tbk (October 2023 - July 2024)**
 - Perform wireline services (Logging and Perforation) as per contract
 - Mentoring and develops assigned sub-ordinates to operate in a safe, efficient, and professional manner within Company policies and procedures
 - Strive for service quality in all assigned tasks and report any service quality issues

-**RMG Operator (April 2021 - September 2024)**
+**RMG Operator - April Ltd (April 2021 - September 2024)**
 - Improving efficiency in container delivery from 50% on time to 100% on time
 - Uncovered and corrected missing step in Container Yard's SOP which impacted over 70% of empty container accuracy
 - Applied data analysis and business inteligent skill to monitor CY's operation by uaing Ms. Excel and Qlick

 ## Projects
-### Rain Prediction in Australia
+### 100% Container Availability and On Time Delivery to Paper Warehouse
-Used python to develop prediction model to predict weather in Australia tomorrow by using Logistic Regression model.
-This model can help identifying weather for tomorrow with accuracy 84%
+Used Ms. Excel to perform data analysis dashboard building by using Qlick for operation monitoring to solve Container Yard's problem due to the unability of Container Yard Department to support paper warehouse request in hourly basis.
+Most of the request were delivered unorganised and late up to 76%.
+This project run succesfully and impact to business up to 30%.

 ## Certification
 - Machine Learning with Python